Skip to main content

 Email

-Breast Cancer Case-Control Study in Poland
+Polish Breast Cancer Case-Control Study

-This population-based case-control study was conducted from 2000-2003 in two major cities in Poland, Warsaw and Lodz, and enrolled 2,386 breast cancer cases and 2,798 age and site matched controls.
-The study utilized state-of-the art exposure assessment techniques, including detailed personal interviews, anthropometric measurements, physical activity monitors, and collection of dust samples from the participants’ homes.
+The Polish Breast Cancer Case-Control Study utilized state-of-the art exposure assessment techniques, including detailed personal interviews, anthropometric measurements, physical activity monitors, and collection of dust samples from the participants’ homes.
 In order to facilitate study of a wide range of biomarkers, biological specimen collection included blood samples processed as cryopreserved whole blood, serum+ blood clot, plasma+buffy coat+red blood cells; 12-hour overnight urine; paraffin-embedded tumor and normal tissue; and fresh tissue from tumors, non-neoplastic breast tissue, and mammary fat tissue.

 • Analyses of questionnaire-based factors and anthropometric/physical activity measurements in relation to cancer risk and clinical outcomes;